Music on the Terrace

 SUBSCRIBE & SAVE

-Save when you purchase all five Music on the Terrace concerts held in the Ballroom with a subscription:
+Save on ticket prices when you purchase tickets to all four Music on the Terrace concerts in Government House Ballroom.

 Mobile tickets will be emailed shortly after the order confirmation.

-A one-off handling fee of $6.60 applies to all web, phone and mail bookings.
-A fee of $3.85 applies to over the counter bookings.
+*A one-off handling fee of $6.90 applies to all web, phone, mail and in-person bookings.
 An additional fee of $4.40 per transaction applies for delivery via Registered Post.
 All ticket / item prices include GST, if applicable.

 *Times are approximate and subject to change at any time.